open-telemetry/opentelemetry-python/CONTRIBUTING.md

 * Become a Collaborator.
 * Demonstrate the ability and commitment.
 * Contact the Maintainers, express the willingness and commitment.
-* Ackownledged and approved by all the current Maintainers.
+* Acknowledged and approved by all the current Maintainers.